irenebosque/KBCS-Practical-Assignment/Task1.md

     <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/average_error_model_theta.png" width="500">

 - What could be an explanation for the loss of accuracy in that region?

-    As it can be seen in the following picture, most of the angles are found around pi or -pi.
-The pendulum does not get to visit regions far from that angle.
+  The pendulum does not get to visit regions far from pi or -pi.
 Therefore, the accurary gets lower and lower for regions farther from the ones the pendulum visits the most.

     <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/pendulum_model_theta.png" width="500">
 - Also, report the mean and standard deviation of the “average prediction error” stated in the plot’s title over multiple runs

     Average predicion error: 2.33e+00

     In order to obtain the mean and the standard deviation, I printed the following values on the terminal and used them on Excel:

     ```python